-“Back to the Garden” is a small book of 19,680 words.
+“Back to the Garden” is a small book of 19,595 words.
 It is a culmination; a journey.
-A bit of invitation, exhortation, and personal processing, it outlines the freedom and limits in constructing a solid spiritual house while living in a deconstructivist age.
+A bit of invitation, exhortation and personal processing, outlining the freedom and limits in constructing a solid spiritual house while living in a deconstructionist age.
 May you find it to be a guide or an encouragement on your personal journey into enlightenment as you set your own course “Back to the Garden.”

 Back to the Garden

 Learning to live on the fruit of the tree of life.

 Presenting a structure for peace of mind in a deconstructionist age.

 “Don’t copy the behavior and customs of this world,

 but let God transform you into a new person by changing

 the way you think.
 Then you will know what God wants you